 Heat hastens bacterial growth, so it’s a good idea to store unopened anchovies in your fridge, even though grocery stores don’t do it (don’t forget retailing is a low-margin business, so you need to cut costs when and where possible).

-Tightly sealed and refrigerated, store-bought anchovy fillets typically last for up to 3 months once opened.
+Tightly sealed and refrigerated, store-bought anchovy fillets typically last for at least 2 months once opened.
 If the anchovies came in a tin can, transfer them to a food storage container and store them with the lid closed.